 - These minimum wages will be frozen until October 1, 2020 when they will increase according to inflation every year.

-- 8 unpaid days of job-protected emergency leave for all workers.
-Three of these days can be used if you are sick; 3 days for family responsibilities, such as an illness or urgent matter of a family; and 2 days for bereavement.
-Your employer is allowed to ask you for a medical note.
+- Job-protected leaves for all workers: You get 3 days if you are sick; 3 days for family responsibilities, such as an illness or urgent matter of a family member; and 2 days for bereavement.
+Your employer is allowed to ask you for evidence in order to take these leaves.
 We no longer get any paid sick days.

 - 1 week notice or pay in lieu of notice when temporary agency workers are terminated from assignments that were supposed to last 3 months or longer.